-Undertaking a conversion project is not something that can be rushed, but ultimately is very rewarding.
+A conversion project is not always the simplest route of building, but ultimately is very rewarding.
 The essential ingredient of any conversion project is the existing retained element of structure.
 It plays an important role in the make up of the projects reinstatement value and is therefore a major element of the risk.
 Our staff have a wealth of experience and specialise in conversion insurance.
 We can cover every conceivable type of conversion project, from barn conversions to the ones you’ve seen on TV, remote lighthouses, follies and derelict structures.

 How conversion insurance works

-Conversion insurance needs to be in place from the moment you exchange contracts on the property.
+You should ensure that your Conversion insurance policy is in place from the moment you exchange contracts on the property.
 To ensure adequate protection, the policy will need to continue until you have completed the works and taken it into full use.

 Arranging a conversion insurance policy

 The staff here at Protek have many years’ experience in helping people get the right cover in place for their projects.
-Our conversion insurance product is inherently flexible, both in terms of the product options as well as cover duration.
+Our conversion insurance product is inherently flexible, offering varied product options and policy duration.
 Cover is comprehensive and competitive.

 If you are utilising a contractor to carry out the conversion works, it is often difficult to ascertain who is contractually responsible for insuring the existing structure.
 Often the contractors insurance will not cover it.
 Conversion insurance can solve that issue quite simply.

 Why should you have conversion insurance?

 Building sites are hazardous places of work.
-Injury sustained by contractors, friends or visitors to site, whether invited or not could become your responsibility.
+Injury sustained by contractors, friends or visitors to site, could become your responsibility.
 Claims for injury are usually very large and can result in prosecution.

 Essentially it’s just not worth leaving your project uninsured.
 Protek’s conversion insurance covers you for a range of eventualities.

 Never run out of cover

 Protek recognises that projects don’t always run to schedule.
-We have flexible cover periods on offer and the ability to purchase short term policies to effectively extend cover as required.
+We have flexible cover periods on offer and the ability to purchase short term policies.
+This means you can effectively extend cover as required.